fabiospampinato/skex/readme.md

 ## Usage

+//TODO: mention .default, .description, .test, .filter, .get, .traverse

 ## Primitive Ops

-Primitive operators are the leaf nodes of your schema graph, they don't take any other operator as input, they just match a single value.
+Primitive operators are the leaf nodes in your schema graph, they don't take any other operators as input, they just match a single value.

 #### `bigint`